When I read The Millionaire Next Door by William Stanley, I was amazed at how many millionaires lived in plain sight.

 You won't feel the pressure to maintain that appearance.
 Stealth wealth is very affordable.
 When you throw your money around, whether it's for good or for attention, you have to keep throwing it around.
 That attention is like a drug and the only way to fuel it is by burning money.
 New stuff becomes old stuff and you'll have to buy more stuff.

 When you lend financial support, it leads to more financial support.
-How many stories have you hard where someone gave someone else $500, they got on their feet, paid it back, and all was well?
+How many stories have you heard where someone gave someone else $500, they got on their feet, paid it back, and all was well?
 Not too many because it's rare. $500 usually is a precursor to more.
 Or it's a precursor to an uncomfortable conversation.

 Once you've decoupled your wealth from the number, you realize the truth about money.
 Money isn't about what it can buy but what it can enable – your freedom.
 So many people are seeking financial independence, so much so that there are dozens of great FIRE blogs out there showing folks the way.
 Early retirement and independence come down to having enough money to not work.